edisonslightbulbs/PTOD-model-training/model-training/README.md

-# Model training using TensorFlow's object detection API
+# Model training using PyTorch's object detection API

 Given that this project primarily uses scripts, it's helpful to have an idea of the directory structure.